 Man is born with an inherent instinct for self-preservation.
 Science teaches that it is the first law of nature.
 Self-preservation is an instinctive tendency to ensure one’s safety and survival, at best, and one’s self-seeking and greed, at worst.
-This instinct is perverted when man abandons his divine nature and violates God’s rightful dominion in his life descending into bestial behaviors of prejudice, hatred, and violence to advance his own benefits.
+This instinct is perverted when man abandons his divine nature and violates God’s rightful dominion in his life descending into bestial behaviors of prejudice, hatred, and violence to advance his own desires.

 Perhaps as perplexing a demise, and a close kin of self-preservation, is man’s self-deification – the elevation of oneself to the rank of God.
 This is called authotheism.
 Autotheism is the ultimate and most persistent sin of the human race.
 It is rooted in the view that God is nothing more than a conception of the self.
 Accordingly, each individual is a god unto themselves, creating and directing their own reality, living according to the counsel of their own will and, to put it plainly, worshiping themselves.
-This has led to the moral relativism of our day where every man has “their truth”.

 Religion is really a form of autotheism.
 It pays lip service to God, but elevates man to the place of prominence.
 Today, there are countless ministries who profess God’s name but whose ministries are fundamentally motivated by the spirit of authotheism.
 The object of their ministry is Adam.
 When they speak of becoming the “best version of yourself” or developing your “inner self”, what they are ministering to is the corrupted soul of man rather than the regenerated spirit.
 They speak of maturity in Christ as just another expression for self-actualization.
 The notions of trials, sufferings and tribulations are often rejected to ensure the comfort and preservation of self.
 In so many words, what is promoted is man’s self-sufficiency apart from complete surrender to Christ the Head.